Skip to content Skip to footer

 To break it down in its simplest terms, sleep hygiene refers to the routines or behaviours you can practise to fall asleep faster or improve the quality of your sleep.
 Examples of good sleep hygiene include eating the right foods before bed, reducing your screen time at night, and limiting your caffeine intake.

 Good sleep hygiene isn’t just a one-off either.
-To maximise its effectiveness, you need to be following the same sleep hygiene advice every night, allowing your body to get into a healthy routine.
+To maximise its effectiveness, you need to be following the same advice every night, allowing your body to get into a healthy routine.

-However, it’s important to note that good sleep hygiene is not a miracle cure for all sleeping problems.
-Instead, think of it as a way to increase your chances of falling asleep and having a better night’s rest.
+However, it’s important to note that these changes are not a miracle cure for all sleeping problems.
+Instead, think of them as a way to increase your chances of falling asleep and having a better night’s rest.
 If you do have long-lasting sleep issues or insomnia, then it’s best to talk to your GP about the best course of treatment.

 How does poor sleep hygiene impact your body?

-For starters, sleep is a basic human need, giving your body and brain an opportunity to rest and repair themselves after working all day.
-If you follow poor sleep hygiene, however, and your sleep suffers as a result, you can directly impact your physical and mental health.
+Sleep is a basic human need, giving your body and brain a chance to rest and repair.
+When poor sleep hygiene gets in the way, it can have a real impact on both your physical and mental health.

 1. Establish a consistent bedtime routine